anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

   * Luke 11.33: see Matthew 5.13-20.
   * Luke 11.34-35: omitted, along with its parallel in Matthew 6.22-23.
   * Luke 11.36: omitted.
-  * Luke 11.37-54 ('woe to you...'): omitted, along with Matthew 23, which contains many parallels.
+  * Luke 11.37-54 ('woe to you...'): omitted, along with Matthew 23, which contains many parallels (cf. RCL 'Proper 26').
   * Luke 12.1-9: see Matthew 10.24-39.
   * Luke 12.10: omitted, along with its parallel in Matthew 12.31-32.
   * Luke 12.11-12: omitted (but see Matthew 10.17-22, set for Stephen).
 Compare Luke 21.5-19 (and Mark 13.5-13, set for Mark).